ACADEMIC SUCCESS EXCHANGE

 Have questions for other centers and institutions about Accudemia or other topics of interest?
 Join us to get connected and ask!

 This is a great way to network with other academic center administrators to exchange ideas and collaborate.
 While we will host and moderate the live session, the discussion will be driven by academic center administrators such as yourself.
 Each weekly session will have a preset topic voted on by those who attend.
-We invite higher education professionals to join us Thursday, June 3rd for our discussion on Engaging and Morale Boosting Activities.
+We invite higher education professionals to join us Tuesdays for our discussions.
 See more details at the Accudemia Weekly Sessions website.